23 September, 11:30 - 15:15

-This year, the UN Private Sector Forum will be held as the high-level luncheon of the UN Secretary-General’s Climate Summit.
+This year, the UN Private Sector Forum will be an integral part of the UN Secretary-General’s Climate Summit.
 The Climate Summit will serve as a public platform for leaders at the highest level – all Member States, business, finance, civil society and local leaders – to:

-The theme of this year’s Forum will be carbon pricing, focusing on actions that the public and private sectors can take to achieve an equitable and fair valuation of carbon through long-term strategies, investments and policies.
+The theme of this year’s luncheon segment of the Forum will be carbon pricing, focusing on actions that the public and private sectors can take to achieve an equitable and fair valuation of carbon through long-term strategies, investments and policies.

 Comprising two programme segments to showcase and catalyse leadership on climate change, the Private Sector Forum seeks to: